-How to make Thai glass noodle salad, Yum Woon Sen
+How to make Thai glass noodle salad (Yum Woon Sen)

 Yum Woon Sen is so easy to make--you can whip it up in 30 minutes or less.
-Trust me, you will want to have this recipe on your summer recipe rotations!
+Trust me.
+You will want to have this recipe on your summer recipe rotations!

 Yum Woon Sen Thai glass noodles salad is best served fresh.
 This recipe generously serves 4-6 people.
-It’s a great dish to have for a dinner party or potluck, and you can double up the batch very easily.
+It’s a great dish to have for dinner or potluck, and you can easily double up the batch.
 It saves well as a leftover for the next meal, but I wouldn’t recommend longer than that as all the raw fresh vegetables will get soggy and brown.

-Poach or boil the chicken in water over medium heat in a pot for 20-30 minutes until chicken is tender.
+Poach or boil the chicken in water over medium heat in a pot for 20-30 minutes until the chicken is tender.
 Add a dash of salt for extra flavor.
 Once done, slice the tender chicken into 1-2 inch pieces and set aside to cool.
 Save the stock water for blanching the glass noodles.

 Soak the dried shrimp in warm water for 5 minutes, drain and pat dry with a paper towel.
 Set aside.
-Chop all the vegetables then add all the ingredients to the bowl with glass noodles in it.
+Chop all the vegetables and add all the ingredients to the bowl with glass noodles.
 Add lime juice, fish sauce, and chili flakes and mix well.
 Add more lime juice or fish sauce as desired.
 That’s it!
 Enjoy!

 - A guide to different types of Thai noodles